aaa1386/anki-freeplane-pro/README.md

 ---

-## 6. Deck Assignment
+## 6.##  Card Deck Assignment Rules

-If deck fields are missing in a node or its ancestors, the card will be assigned to the default deck **FreeplaneDeck**.

-Cards can be assigned to decks automatically or manually.
-Main rules:
+Cards can be assigned to decks either automatically or manually.
+The main rules are as follows:

-1. Using `anki:deckbranch` in the node:
+### 1. Using the `anki:deckbranch` attribute in the node:
-   - If it has a value → use it as the deck name
+- If it has a value → it will be used as the deck name
-   - If empty → assign to default **FreeplaneDeck**
+- If it is empty → the card will automatically be placed in the default **FreeplaneDeck**

-2. Using `anki:deck` in the node:
+### 2. Using `anki:deck` in the node:
-   - If present and has a value → use it
+- If the field exists and has a value → its value will be used as the deck name

-3. Checking node ancestors (if neither `anki:deck` nor `anki:deckbranch` exist or have values):
-   - If an ancestor has `anki:deckbranch`:
-     - With value → use it
+- If the field has no value → ancestors will be checked:

-     - Empty → assign to **FreeplaneDeck**
+**Checking the node's ancestors**
-   - If an ancestor has only `anki:deck` → ignored and continue checking
+- If an ancestor has the `anki:deckbranch` field:
+  - If a value is set → its value will be used for the deck name
-   - If no ancestor has `anki:deckbranch` → assign to **FreeplaneDeck**
+  - If the value is empty → it will be assigned to **FreeplaneDeck**

-Finally, if the root is reached and no `anki:deckbranch` is found, the card is assigned to **FreeplaneDeck**.
+- If no ancestor with the `anki:deckbranch` field is found → assigned to **FreeplaneDeck**

----

 ## 7. Sources and Original Author